erikaheidi/guardcraft-server/README.md

-# GuardCraft - a Containerized Minecraft Server
+# GuardCraft - a Minimal, Containerized Minecraft Server

 GuardCraft is a containerized Minecraft (Java) server built on top of the [Java JRE Chainguard Image](https://images.chainguard.dev/directory/image/jre/versions).
 This is a demo that showcases the capabilities of the Chainguard Java JRE image, which is a minimal Java runtime environment with low-to-zero vulnerabilities (CVEs).